 It’s his passive Knighthood that earned him a spot in the Damage Reducer section.
 Knighthood decreases the damage all allies take by 20%.
 Though he doesn’t the Crit Rate reduction on himself that Dias has, that’s still an extra 5% of damage reduction.
 That’s still higher than what most other damage reduction monsters give the team.

-There are a few other damage reduction monsters, but they’re Priz and Lexy, the light Elemental and fire Assassin, respectively.
+a few other damage reduction monsters, but they’re Priz and Lexy, the light Elemental and fire Assassin, respectively.
 Priz only reduces the damage dealt by water, fire and wind element monsters.
 As for Lexy, well…

 …We don’t talk about Lexy.